Mohd Radzi Sheikh Ahmad: Politics

 Radzi was first elected to Parliament in 1982.
 He has held various Ministries including Deputy Minister in the Prime Minister's Department (1983–1984) and Deputy Minister for the Primary Industries Ministry (1984–1986).

 Radzi joined the Parti Melayu Semangat 46 (S46) in 1989 before rejoining UMNO in 1996 after S46 was dissolved.

 Radzi was picked as UMNO secretary-general on 1 June 2004 by the then UMNO President Abdullah Ahmad Badawi.
 He was appointed Minister for Home Affairs in February 2006, but in March 2008 was dropped from the Cabinet.
 He also resigned as the Secretary-General of UMNO and BN on 20 March 2008, saying he would not be able to work effectively without a Cabinet post.
 He was dropped from UMNO's list of candidates for the 2013 general election (GE13), replaced by Shaharuddin Ismail.

 In December 2018, Radzi quit UMNO again and joined Malaysian United Indigenous Party (BERSATU) which is part of new Pakatan Harapan (PH) government following the fall of BN and UMNO in the earlier May 2018 general election (GE14).
 He was then made a Senator after the Sheraton Move by BERSATU led Perikatan Nasional (PN) and sworn in on 17 June 2020.

 Personal life

 Radzi married first Ellisha Abdullah, an Irish who died in an accident in 1984 and the couple has five children.
-He is married second time to Mahani Abdul Hamid and they has three children.
+He is married second time to Mahani Abdul Hamid and they have three children.